MHickey2/EssenChelle-Oils/README.md

 ### 6. Our Products Page     <a name="ourproductpage"></a>

-The our products page shows information of each category in the product range.
-It also provides customer testimonials on why to choose a product in the EssenChelle Product Range.
+The our products page shows more indepth information on each category in the product range.
+It also provides customer testimonials on why a potential customer should choose a product in the EssenChelle Product Range.

 <br>